-Nevertheless the other tree on site that is characteristic of STIF will be retained and the adjacent STIF trees will remain unaffected.
-The loss of 1 STIF tree will be mitigated by the implementation of the Landscape Plan with replacement tree planting and enrichment of both floristics and vegetation structure.
+The loss of 4 STIF trees across 0.04 hectares will be mitigated by the implementation of the Landscape Plan with replacement tree planting and enrichment of both floristics and vegetation structure.

 These measures and outcomes are considered adequate in satisfying the "avoid and minimise" rule.